Subrecipients and Consultants

 Please use the Subrecipient COI Decision Matrix Tool as a quick reference for subrecipient COI compliance at proposal submission.

-At the proposal stage for applicable sponsors subject to COI requirements, if required by the sponsor*, the subrecipient must indicate whether or not it has a COI policy that is consistent with applicable federal requirements.
+At the proposal stage, if required by the sponsor, the subrecipient must indicate whether or not it has a COI policy that is consistent with applicable federal requirements.
 In general, PHS and NSF always require this; for other sponsors, please read below or consult our guide to COI at proposal time.